JanL80/SYNforPOM/README.md

 ## Use Guide

-1. **Open the page** in any modern desktop or mobile browser.
+1. **Open the page** in any modern desktop or mobile browser (at https://synforpom.netlify.app).
 The full data table loads automatically, sorted A to Z by POM-ID.
 2. **Filter** using the form above the table.
    * Multiple POM-IDs can be separated with commas or spaces.
    * Leave a field blank to ignore it.